Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Discussion

 \section{Discussion}

-In this Letter, we have developed a systematic method to compute the contributions of nucleon EDMs to paramagnetic molecular EDMs.
-Generally, however, there are multiple other sources of CP violation, meaning that the measurement of a nonzero EDM in any system would raise the question of what the underlying mechanism is.
-It has been shown that the ratio of different paramagnetic systems can be used to unravel the electron EDM contribution from CP-odd electron-nucleon interactions \cite{Chupp:2014gka, Fleig:2018bsf}, while the ratio of nuclear to nucleon EDMs can separate different CP-odd sources at the quark-gluon level \cite{deVries:2011re}.
-Based on our results, we devise a new strategy to identify the underlying source of CP violation.
+A nonzero EDM measurement raises the question of the underlying CP-violating mechanism.
+Ratios of paramagnetic systems disentangle electron EDM from CP-odd electron-nucleon contributions \cite{Chupp:2014gka, Fleig:2018bsf}, and nuclear-to-nucleon EDM ratios separate quark-gluon sources \cite{deVries:2011re}.
+We devise a complementary strategy to identify the underlying source of CP violation.
 Besides the diagrams calculated in this Letter, there appear contributions from meson-exchange diagrams \cite{Flambaum:2019ejc, Mulder:2025esr}.
 Depending on the underlying CP-violating source, the ratio of meson to nucleon EDM contributions varies.
 We can be most concrete for the QCD $\bar \theta$ term, where the sizes of the low-energy constants in Eq.~\eqref{eq:gbarterms} are known relatively well \cite{Bsaisou:2012rg,deVries:2015una,Richardson:2025rnm}.
-For BaF, the meson diagrams give a contribution $\bar C^{\mathrm{meson}}_{SP}\text{(BaF)} = (220 \pm 62)\cdot 10^{-2}\,\bar \theta$ \cite{Mulder:2025esr}.
-We can compare this to the nucleon EDM contributions if we insert the lattice-QCD prediction for the nucleon EDMs \cite{Dragos:2019oxn,Liang:2023jfj}, which results in \beq \bar C^{\mathrm{pot+usoft}}_{SP} = -(196\pm 54)\cdot 10^{-2}\,\bar \theta\,. \eeq { This contribution is comparable in size to the meson-exchange diagrams but comes with an \textit{opposite} sign, so the total contribution is suppressed.
-This accidental cancellation is specific to the $\bar \theta$ term and not expected for other mechanisms of CP violation.} We combine all contributions to compute the \textit{equivalent} electron EDM $d_e^\text{equiv} \equiv r_\text{mol} \bar C_\text{SP}/A$ \cite{Pospelov:2013sca}, which is convenient as paramagnetic EDM searches are usually interpreted as limits on $d_e$.
+For BaF, the meson diagrams give a contribution $\bar C^{\mathrm{meson}}_\text{SP}\text{(BaF)} = (220 \pm 62)\cdot 10^{-2}\,\bar \theta$ \cite{Mulder:2025esr}.
+Inserting lattice-QCD nucleon EDMs \cite{Dragos:2019oxn,Liang:2023jfj} gives \beq \bar C^{\mathrm{pot+usoft}}_\text{SP} = -(196\pm 54)\cdot 10^{-2}\,\bar \theta\,. \eeq comparable in magnitude to the meson-exchange diagrams but with \textit{opposite} sign --- an accidental cancellation specific to the $\bar \theta$ term.
+We combine all contributions to compute the \textit{equivalent} electron EDM $d_e^\text{equiv} \equiv r_\text{mol} \bar C_\text{SP}/A$ \cite{Pospelov:2013sca}, which is convenient as paramagnetic EDM searches are usually interpreted as limits on $d_e$.
 For BaF, $r_\text{BaF} = 4.46[18]\cdot 10^{-21} e\text{ cm}$ \cite{Haase_2021}, and we obtain $d_e^\text{equiv}(\bar{\theta}) = (7.5 \pm 27) \cdot 10^{-24} \, \bar{\theta} \,e \text{ cm}$.